Trung-Dan-Phan/streamlit-portfolio/README.md

 ## How to Use the Application

 Once the Streamlit app is running, you can interact with the projects as follows:
-- **Object Recognition**: Upload an image or video file, and the model will process it to identify objects within the media.
+- **Object Recognition**: Upload an image file (you can take jpg files in the `images` folder for inspiration), and the model will process it to identify objects within the media.
 - **Tennis Analytics**: Input the names of two tennis players, and the dashboard will display head-to-head statistics, match history, and more.